 Cigano has a cutter rig as do most Cabo Ricos - sail options are many when you consider all the reef points on the main and staysails and a roller furling headsail.
 Although various numbers are bandied about, we believe Cigano weighs around 16,000 pounds when empty.

-When fully loaded with provisions, tools, spares and with full tanks she sits a little bow down and lists a bit to port, probably because largest water tank is port-side under the forward berth and we have hundreds of pounds of ground tackle on and in the bow.
+When fully loaded with provisions, tools, spares and with full tanks she sits a bit bow down and lists a bit to port - the largest water tank is port-side under the forward berth and we have hundreds of pounds of ground tackle on and in the bow.
 This is perhaps the reason why Cabo Rico asked Bill Crealock to draw an extra two feet to add to the stern of their newer version now called the 34/36 adding about a thousand pounds to its weight.

 Cigano has had extensive upgrades in the last 5 years including new standing rig, lifelines, canvas, engine, headsail and furling/reefing system, Monitor wind vane, batteries, and much more.
 We decided to break our budget and pay extra because she was ready to sail away as-is.
 The only work needed was restitch the UV cover onto the furling headsail due to thread decay in the intense south Texas sun.
 The hull and deck are insulated which keeps the cabin quiet and much cooler than expected.
 Ventilation is excellent.
 After being closed up, the interior cools off quickly upon opening some ports and hatches.